 You can usually find Harissa as a paste in a jar, can, or tube in the international aisle or condiment aisle of your grocery store.

-If you’re feeling particularly energetic you can also make it yourself but ain’t nobody got time for that around here.
+If you’re feeling particularly energetic, you can also make your own homemade harissa, but ain’t nobody got time for that around here.

-So the first ingredient you’re gonna need for this harissa chicken is... you guessed it - Harissa!
+So the first ingredient you’re going to need for this harissa chicken is...
+You guessed it - Harissa!

-Another very important point for me to go over is that you can purchase it in different heat levels: spicy or mild.
-You know where you and your crew live, so you do you.
-Mild or spicy, either is delish!
+A question I'm asked frequently - Is Harissa Chicken Spicy?
+Which brings me to a very important point for me to go over.
+You can purchase Harissa in different heat levels: spicy or mild.
+You know where you and your crew live, so you do you.✌️Mild or spicy, either is delish!

 Check, it passed the “B not too spicy” test.